 The air in your server room, especially nearest the processors in your equipment, will rise to dangerous temperatures quickly if not properly cooled and circulated.
-You don't want your servers and rack-mounted equipment taking in the hot air exhausted from other servers, otherwise you're likely to see equipment failures, or, at the very least, inefficient server activity.
+You don't want your servers and rack-mounted equipment taking in the hot air exhausted from other servers, otherwise, you're likely to see equipment failures, or, at the very least, inefficient server activity.

 You may know it's important to keep your server room and equipment cool, but you may not fully understand the reason why.
 Extreme heat and high humidity can cause major damage to your mission-critical gear.
 In the case of high-heat, many of the components in your equipment are only rated to operate within a specific temperature range.
 If your server room temperature exceeds that limit, pieces of your equipment can cease operation - or worse, fry completely, making them permanently damaged.

-For humidity, it is a know fact that water and electronic equipment do not mix well.
+For humidity, it is a known fact that water and electronic equipment do not mix well.
 Your equipment can handle a small amount of water that is naturally in the air.
 But, if the humidity hits a certain percentage, your in for some trouble.
 If the humidity levels in your server room get too high, the water in the air can actually cause your equipment to have electrical shorts.

 Liquid-cooled systems can help cool things down.
-Liquid cooled systems run chilled water or liquid coolant through coils near, on, or through your servers and racks to keep them cool.
+Liquid-cooled systems run chilled water or liquid coolant through coils near, on, or through your servers and racks to keep them cool.
 These sorts of systems are often rack-mounted closed-systems that refrigerate and recycle coolant as it passes over, under, and around your hot equipment.
-Of course liquid cooling is pricey and adds bulk to your server room.
+Of course, liquid cooling is pricey and adds bulk to your server room.

 Cold air is pumped through holes in the raised floor in cold aisles.
 Servers take in the cold air, exhaust it into hot aisles.
-In the hot aisles, CRAC (computer room air conditioner) units draw in the hot return air and cool it as it's pumped back below the raise floor to re-enter the system.
+In the hot aisles, CRAC (computer room air conditioner) units draw in the hot return air and cool it as it's pumped back below the raised floor to re-enter the system.

 You must ensure that the system is working properly.
-You can't simply leave environmental monitoring to the environmental controls in the server room, as they're placed only at areas where cooling, air flow, and humidity are most easily controlled.
+You can't simply leave environmental monitoring to the environmental controls in the server room, as they're placed only in areas where cooling, airflow, and humidity are most easily controlled.

 Just because everything is fine with your CRAC units doesn't necessarily mean that the cold air is being distributed to the right spots in your server room.
 Humidity may be fine in your return-air space, but on the server room floor, at a different temperature, you may measure something different.
 The varied environment of the server room demands that you spread sensors and monitoring equipment throughout your server room.